shawna-p/mysterious-messenger/docs/story-mode.rst

     play music ringtone nocaption

 For accessibility purposes, most audio should have a caption, so this option should be used sparingly.
-Previously defined audio captions can be found in [[INSERT LINK HERE]].
-To learn about adding your own audio, see [[INSERT LINK HERE]].
+Previously defined audio captions can be found in ``variables_music_sound.rpy``.
+To learn about adding your own audio, see :ref:`Adding New Audio`.

 Providing Choices